 Google hates change.
 I know that might sound odd for a technology company, but at least when it comes to Google’s search engine, it’s absolutely true.
 When you make significant changes to your website, Google will often punish you with reduced rankings, in the short term.

 One of the major changes that our clients typically don’t consider when updating their website is the impact of removing old pages.

 Of course, sometimes when websites get old and rusty, you need to kill old pages.
 A 10-year-old webpage often needs to be either replaced with a new one, or removed completely.
 So let’s look at how you can remove pages while minimizing the damage to your hard-earned rankings.

 Before you remove any pages, you need to make a list of the old pages that you’re unhappy with.
 Once you’ve got your list, you have two options with each page.

-Sometimes the information on an old page is so outdated that there’s no new webpage that closely approximates the info on your old page.
+Sometimes the information on an old page is so outdated that there’s no new or relevant page that closely approximates the info on your old page.